k-varvaroussis/WiFi/README.md

 # WiFi
 Repository for the Group of the WiFi Task.
-Access rights only for Marilyn, Saeed, Petra.
+Group: Marilyn, Saeed, Petra, Konstantin.